 State Aid to Native American Indians

-Aid is available to those on the official tribal roll of a New York State tribe.
+Aid is available to those on an official New York State tribal roll.
 To apply, write to:

 Native American Education Unit